OpenEvalProject/evals/manuscripts/elife-43434/v2/manuscript.md

 ## Abstract

-10.7554/eLife.43434.001 Centriole is an essential structure with multiple functions in cellular processes.
+Centriole is an essential structure with multiple functions in cellular processes.
 Centriole biogenesis and homeostasis is tightly regulated.
-Using electron cryo-tomography (cryoET) we present the structure of procentrioles from Chlamydomonas reinhardtii .
+Using electron cryo-tomography (cryoET) we present the structure of procentrioles from Chlamydomonas reinhardtii.
 We identified a set of non-tubulin components attached to the triplet microtubule (MT), many are at the junctions of tubules likely to reinforce the triplet.
 We describe structure of the A-C linker that bridges neighboring triplets.
 The structure infers that POC1 is likely an integral component of A-C linker.
 Its conserved WD40 β-propeller domain provides attachment sites for other A-C linker components.
 The twist of A-C linker results in an iris diaphragm-like motion of the triplets in the longitudinal direction of procentriole.
 Finally, we identified two assembly intermediates at the growing ends of procentriole allowing us to propose a model for the procentriole assembly.
 Our results provide a comprehensive structural framework for understanding the molecular mechanisms underpinning procentriole biogenesis and assembly.

 ## Introduction